prof-groff/tezio/docs/tezos_crypto_intro.md

 ## Public Key to Tezos Address

 The Tezos address is deterministically determined from the public key as follows.
 First a 33 byte public point is determined.
 The first byte of the public point is 0x02 if the Y point of the public key is even and 0x03 if the Y is odd.
 The remaining bytes of the public point are the same as the bytes in the X point of the public key.
 The public point is then hashed into a 20-byte digest using the Blake2B algorithm.
 To arrive at the tz3 address prefix the bytes {0x06, 0xa1, 0xa4} are added as a prefix to the hash.
 The 32-byte SHA-256 hash of this now 23-byte digest is computed.
 The result is again passed through SHA-256 to yield another 32-byte SHA-256 hash.
-The first four bytes of this final SHA-256 digrest is appended to the end of the original 23-byte digest.
+The first four bytes of this final SHA-256 digrest is appended to the end of the original 23-byte digest yielding 27-bytes.
+This 27-byte address is converted to base58 yielding the final 36 character tezos address.